Issue – Composition

 Techniques/Recommendations

 Analyze the content of a dance and speak to the choreographer, if possible, to determine the important components of the dance before determining camera angle(s).
 If the dance does not require any specialized angles, attempt to place the camera at a height that will not drastically distort body proportions, but will allow for viewing the stage floor.
 This seems to add dimension and perspective to the stage.
 Center the wide documentation shot and place any additional cameras at great enough distances from center as not to result in jarring edits.
 Film production manuals offer a number of recommendations for degrees of separation.
 Placing two cameras in a parallel position, one wide and one tight, can also be effective when cutting from camera to camera.
 Accessories, such as cranes and dollies, can offer additional flexibility with camera angles.
-Modern dance pioneer Daniel Nagrin provides valuable information regarding the effects of videography on dance in his article,
+Modern dance pioneer Daniel Nagrin provides valuable information regarding the effects of videography on dance in his article, The Art of Videotaping Dance.

 In Falling Off the Back Porch by Clay Taliaferro, higher angles work well for documenting pathways on the stage.